avinashkranjan/Friday/CONTRIBUTING.md

 ## Tip from us😇
-It always takes time to understand and learn.
+Learning and understanding takes time, so don't worry if things seem challenging at first.
 So, do not worry at all.
 We know **you have got this**!💪